Today, you’re going to discover the best day trips from Dublin.

 Waterford is 106 miles south of downtown Dublin.

 By Car: If you want to head there independently, it takes 2 hours to reach Waterford by car.

 By Bus: By bus expect it to take around 2 and a half hours.

-The small eponymously named coastal town is easily reached in about 30 minutes by bus from downtown Dublin.
+Bus easily reached the small eponymously named coastal town in about 30 minutes from downtown Dublin.
 Howth has garnered a reputation for its weekend market, fresh seafood, and quiet waterfront.

-But the scenic cliff walks are the main reason travelers flock to Howth.
-These easy hikes take you along the edge of salt-washed cliff sides.
-Along the way, treating you to picturesque views lighthouses, harbors, cliffs, and the ocean.
+But the scenic cliff walks are the main reason travelers flock to Howth Head.
+These easy hikes take you along the edge of salt-washed cliffsides.
+Along the way, treat you to picturesque views of lighthouses, harbors, cliffs, and the ocean.
 And you have Howth Castle as well!

-While not nearly as impressive as the Cliffs of Moher, these are a good alternative for those pressed for time.
+While not nearly as impressive as the Cliffs of Moher, these are a suitable alternative for those pressed for time.